 Nearly everyone knows the value of high search result rankings.
-If your website can be found easily by qualified prospects online, you’ll enjoy a steady stream of customers.
-We recently enjoyed a conversation with Tim Lowry, the founder and head of SEO at TipTop Search + Marketing.
+If your website can be found easily by qualified prospects online, you will enjoy a steady stream of customers.
+We recently enjoyed a conversation with Tim Lowry, the founder and head of SEO at tiptop SEARCH + MARKETING.
 Tim has worked with small businesses and Fortune 500s.
 He learned the ropes of digital at a book publishing company, where he was responsible for getting book titles seen on Google, Amazon, and other online platforms.

 Tim eventually launched his own search marketing firm.
 Today, he helps companies and brands get found on various platforms online.